mtdunphy-umd/SURV727-Final-Project/README.md

 # SURV727-Final-Project

 ## Reproducibility Notes
 The repository can be downloaded and 'SURV727 - Group 2 Final Paper.Rmd' can be run to reproduce analysis.
 All input data can be found in the 'Input Data' folder and all data sets genereated from the R markdown folder can be found in the 'Output Data' folder.
-Due to the size of the FEC receipt data, bulk receipt data sets were not included in github repository, but can be viewed and downloaded here:
+Due to the size of the FEC receipt data, bulk receipt data sets were not included in the github repository, but can be viewed and downloaded here:
   - FEC bulk data: https://drive.google.com/drive/folders/172eM7HDJ1CMVMPgpaN74dY3bzY9piSsz?usp=sharing
   - FEC state receipt data: https://drive.google.com/drive/folders/10LzNSv9ucwlUsFGJbJP6nx2qP5cVkLFJ?usp=sharing